 Docker containers are awesome little throwaway environments.
 Often I like to jump into a container to test something out, like installing a project from scratch, swapping runtimes without needing a version manager, or trying something new without gumming up my base system.
 It’s also useful for debugging problems in other Linux distributions or as a quick approximation of some remote machine.

-Usually when I jump into a Docker image, though, I like to bring my files with
+Usually when I jump into a Docker image, though, I like to bring my files with me by mounting

 $(pwd).
 This works pretty well but has a few annoyances: